Anamay23/Resume-Evaluator/README.md

 <h2>Features</h2>
-📝 Resume Evaluation – Get feedback on how well your resume aligns with a job description.
-🔄 Multi-LLM Support – View evaluation results from OpenAI (GPT), Gemini, Claude, LLaMA, DeepSeek, and Mistral.
-🎛 Configurable Parameters – Adjust model settings like temperature, max tokens, top-p, and top-k for fine-tuned responses (in the code)
+📝 Resume Evaluation – Get feedback on how well your resume aligns with a job description \n 🔄 Multi-LLM Support – View evaluation results from OpenAI (GPT), Gemini, Claude, LLaMA, DeepSeek, and Mistral \n 🎛 Configurable Parameters – Adjust model settings like temperature, max tokens, top-p, and top-k for fine-tuned responses (in the code) \n
-🖥 User-Friendly Interface – A Streamlit-based UI that allows easy input of resumes and job descriptions.
+🖥 User-Friendly Interface – A Streamlit-based UI that allows easy input of resumes and job descriptions

 <h2>Setup & Installation</h2>

 <h3>Prerequisites</h3>
-Ensure you have Python installed (preferably Python 3.8+).
+Ensure you have Python installed (preferably Python 3.8+)

 <h3>1.
 Clone the Repository</h3>
     git clone https://github.com/Anamay23/Resume-Evaluator.git